 The panel of chosen dwellings is varied during the survey.
 Each quarter sees 20% of newly chosen dwellings incorporated into the panel and these are then discarded out of the panel after five quarters.
 The sample size in the initial three years of the survey was almost 23 thousand dwellings.
 After reinforcing a sample in the largest districts the sample size amounted to 26 thousand chosen dwelling units on the territory of the Czech Republic - about 0.7% of all dwellings permanently occupied.
-In 2019, the sample size was on average nearly 24 thousand dwellings (0.6 % of all dwellings); over 51 thousand respondents of all age groups are surveyed in these dwellings every quarter, almost 44 thousand respondents are aged 15 or more.
+In 2021, the sample size was on average 23 thousand dwellings (0.6 % of all dwellings); less than 48 thousand respondents of all age groups are surveyed in these dwellings every quarter, more than 44 thousand respondents are aged 15 or more.